ethereum-optimism/superchainerc20-starter/packages/contracts/README.md

 ### src/

-- `L2NativeSuperchainERC20.sol` - An simple SuperchainERC20 implementation that allows the owner to mint new tokens.
+- `L2NativeSuperchainERC20.sol` - A simple SuperchainERC20 implementation that allows the owner to mint new tokens.

 ## Tests